Zackie Achmat

 Abdurrazack "Zackie" Achmat (born 21 March 1962) is a South African activist and film director.
 He is a co-founder the Treatment Action Campaign and known worldwide for his activism on behalf of people living with HIV and AIDS in South Africa.
-He currently serves as board member and co-director of Ndifuna Ukwazi (Dare to Know), an organisation which aims to build and support social justice organisations and leaders, and is the chairperson of Equal Education.
+He served as board member and co-director of Ndifuna Ukwazi (Dare to Know), an organisation which aims to build and support social justice organisations and leaders, and was the chairperson of Equal Education.
+In 2024, he stood as independent candidate in the South African National Elections.
+However, he did not garner enough support to secure a seat in parliament.

 Early life and education

 Achmat was born in the Johannesburg suburb of Vrededorp to a Muslim Cape Malay family and grew up in the Cape Coloured community in Salt River during apartheid.
 He was raised by his mother and his aunt who were both shop stewards for the Garment Workers Union.

+He worked as a sex worker as a teenager between 1977 and 1981.
+Later he would cite the income and opportunity it provided for intimacy and experimentation in exploring his sexuality as reasoning for entering the line of work.

 He did not matriculate but nevertheless graduated with a BA Hons degree in English literature from the University of the Western Cape in 1992 and studied filmmaking at the Cape Town Film School.

 Political activism

 Achmat set fire to his school in Salt River in support of the 1976 student protests and was imprisoned several times during his youth for political activities.
 He joined the African National Congress (ANC) in 1980 while serving time in prison.
 Between 1985 and 1990 he was a member of the Marxist Workers Tendency of the ANC, a Trotskyist breakaway group of the ANC and precursor to the Democratic Socialist Movement.

 Achmat describes his political ideology as democratic socialist since the unbanning of the ANC in 1990.
 Despite being a member of the ANC, he vigorously opposed the HIV/AIDS denialism promoted by former President Thabo Mbeki and other senior ANC members and in 2004 he withdrew his ANC membership under Mbeki's leadership.
 In 2006, Achmat called on fellow party members to formulate appropriate HIV policies and oust Health Minister Manto Tshabalala-Msimang.
 He has also been outspoken in his criticism of President Jacob Zuma and ANC corruption.

+Achmat stood as an independent for national parliament on the Western Cape regional list in the 2024 South African general election.
+Achmat received 10679 votes, which does not reach the minimum threshold required to gain a seat in the National Assembly.
+He conceded defeat and vowed to continue politics by contesting in the 2026 local elections.